rcl9/Resurrecting-and-Rebuilding-Sorcerer-Space-Invaders-from-1980--BASEX-/ReadMe.md

 In this repository I have provided two runtime executables of the Space Invaders game that can be executed on a real Exidy Sorcerer machine or  the MAME emulator running CP/M (Dreamdisk System), or the jSorcerer emulator:

-- A CP/M compatible [binary file](</Game runtime/CPM Binary/BasexInv.com>) has been created which loads up at 0x100H but related to zero memory.
+- A CP/M compatible [binary file](</Game runtime/CPM Binary/BasexInv.com>) has been created which loads up at 0x100H (== CP/M "TPA"), relocated to zero memory, and then executed from 0x100H.

 - A jSorcerer emulator "[snapshot image](</Game runtime/jSorcerer Snapshot/_jSorcerer Memory Snapshot.snp>)".
 An explanation of how to load up jSorcerer and execute this memory snapshot is provided in [this document](</Game runtime/jSorcerer Snapshot/How to load and execute.txt>).